Hyperentangled Time-bin and Polarization Quantum Key Distribution: Results

-In order to verify the ability of BBM92 and HEQKD to detect an eavesdropper, we inserted in the channel to Bob a 9-mm thick, a-cut calcite crystal oriented so that H and V polarizations are unaltered but travel at different speeds.
+Due to the non-uniform amount of correlation between different basis combinations in HEQKD, there are some basis combinations that have higher QBER, which is expected.
+For the basis combinations where Alice and Bob measure in the same basis, we ideally expect perfect correlations, i.e., along the diagonal, and therefore, low QBER in practice and up to 2 bits of raw key to be extracted per detection event.
+For the other basis combinations, there is half the correlation, so we ideally expect about 50\% QBER.
+For example, in Fig. \ref{BBM92HEQKDgoodcrosstalk}c, in the sub-crosstalk matrix between basis $\mathsf{A}_1$ and $\mathsf{B}_3$, the 4 diagonal probabilities are ``correct" outcomes since there is correlation between Alice and Bob; anything else off the diagonal is considered ``incorrect".
+In that sub-crosstalk matrix, half of the probability is along the diagonal and half is not, resulting in a QBER of 50\%.
+For $D=4$, there are 4 possible outcomes; since only one of them is the correct one, 3/4 of the time there will be an error.
+In general, when there is 1 correct outcome and d-1 incorrect outcomes, the error probability of random uncorrelated events is $e_0=(d-1)/d$.
+Therefore, in a $D=4$ protocol, random events give a 75\% QBER, so even at 50\% QBER, there is still up to one bit of raw key to be extracted.
+Note this means that not only does higher-dimensional encoding yield more efficient secret key capacity (secret bits per photon detected), it can also allow operation in regimes of higher QBER.
+For example, where BB84 and BBM92 can tolerate at most QBER = 11\% in the assymptotic limit, before secure key fraction vanishes, whereas a $D=4$ protocol permits QBERs as high as 18.93\%~\cite{NDQKD}.
+To verify the ability of BBM92 and HEQKD to detect an eavesdropper, we inserted, in the channel to Bob, a 9-mm-thick a-cut calcite crystal, oriented so that H and V polarizations are relatively unaltered but travel at different speeds.
 The calcite is thick enough so the H and V polarizations can no longer interfere after exiting the calcite, because their wavepackets no longer overlap temporally.
-The calcite introduces a $\sim5$-ps relative delay, much larger than $\sim1.7$-ps coherence time of the 1.5-nm (0.4-nm) bandwidth 1550-nm (810-nm) photons.
-This simulates an eavesdropper that measures only in the H/V basis and simply records, then resends to Bob, what is measured.
+Specifically, the calcite introduces about a $5$-ps relative delay, much larger than the $1.7$-ps coherence time of the 1.5-nm (0.4-nm) bandwidth 1550-nm (810-nm) photons.
+This simulates an eavesdropper that measures only in the H/V basis and simply records, then resends to Bob, what is measured~\footnote{Note this implementation also models an eavesdropper who entangles the photon to a quantum processor for later analysis.
+Such coupling must necessarily occur in some basis; tracing over the states of the eavesdropper's processor will then remove the coherence of the intercepted photon in the coupling basis.}.
 With this technique, the eavesdropper gains a significant amount of information at the necessary cost of introducing a significant amount of errors.
 Fig. \ref{BBM92HEQKDevecrosstalk} shows the expected and measured results of the eavesdropping.
-As expected, the results show a greatly increased QBER in all bases involving measurements using superpositions of polarizations.
+As expected, the results show a greatly increased QBER in all bases involving measurements using superpositions of polarizations (and only a slight increase in the H/V basis QBER due to imperfect calcite alignment).